David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Dynamic Recursive Trading Cost Model

 This can be written as,

 The innovation we introduce would incorporate our earlier discussion about breaking the total impact or slippage, Implementation Shortfall, into the part from the participants own decision process, Market Impact, and the part from the decision process of all other participants, Market Timing.
 This Market Impact, would capture the actions of the participant, since at each stage the penalty a participant incurs should only be the price jump caused by their own trades and that is what any participant can hope to minimize.
 A subtle point is that the Market Impact portion need only be added up when new price levels are established.
 If the price moves down and moves back up (after having gone up once earlier and having been already counted in the Impact), we need not consider the later moves in the Market Impact (and hence implicitly left out from the Market Timing as well).
-This alternate measure would only account for the net move in the prices but would not show the full extent of aggressiveness and the push and pull between market participants and hence is not considered here, though it can be useful to know and can be easily incorporated while running simulations.
-We discuss two formulations of our measure of the Market Impact in the next two subsections.
-The reason for calling them simple and complex will become apparent as we continue the discussion. \end{doublespace}
+This alternate measure, which does not consider subsequent price moves down and up after having gone up once earlier, would only account for the net move in the prices but would not show the full extent of aggressiveness and the push and pull between market participants and hence is not considered here, though it can be useful to know and can be easily incorporated while running simulations.
+We discuss two formulations of our measure of the Market Impact in (sections \ref{subsec:Market-Impact-Simple}; \ref{subsec:Market-Impact-Complex}).
+The reason for calling them simple and complex will become apparent as we continue the discussion. \end{doublespace} \begin{doublespace}